OminousArchitect/KamunagiRedux/README.md

 - That's it.
 I spent a really long time making this, I already did the plans

 ## Changelog
+`1.1.1`

+General:
+- Reworked the behaviour for Proxy Apotheosis to trigger, making it the skill feel more consistent.
+Made skill description more clear.
+- Changed Atuykarounkami's Passage to an alternate passive.

+Balance:
+- Buffed the blast radius and stun duration of Ennakamuy Earth.

 `1.1.0`

 General: